tom-bomba/AWS-Projects/README.md

 Switch from ECS to EKS.

 #### Stage 3:
 Add Redis for sessions, move db creds to Kubernetes secrets + AWS SecretsManager.
 Templated more variables.
+Uses a new version of webserver from Stage 1 and 2!
+Be sure to rebuild!

 ## CI/CD
 Coming soon...